 Call Me by Your Name (2017)

 Call Me by Your Name has everything you could want in a film.
-It's set in a fantastically romantic seaside town on the Italian coast, there are tons of coming-of-age lessons about self-discovery and sexuality, and you won't be able to get enough of the sweet and steamy romance.
-Both uplifting and heart-wrenching, it'll make you feel it all and yearn for young love and an Italian vacation (or both, preferably at the same time).
+It's set in a fantastically romantic seaside town on the Italian coast, includes coming-of-age lessons about self-discovery and sexuality, and you won't be able to get enough of the sweet and steamy romance.
+Both uplifting and heart-wrenching, it'll make you yearn for young love and an Italian vacation (or both).

 Boyz in the Hood (1991)